 - Gingivitis.
 In the early stages, there is swelling, and soft red gums, which are prone to bleeding.
 If detected early, the condition is often treated on its own by proper cleaning and flossing.

 - Mild to moderate periodontitis.
 That is mild to moderate.
 The next stage is characterized by increased inflammation and bleeding within the teeth.
 This happens when the plaque bacteria produce toxins, and your body’s defenses destroy your gum’s attachment to your tooth.
 The gums separate from teeth and create pockets of the infected material.
 The early loss of bone around the teeth can be apparent.
 The treatment at this point is crucial to stop further loss of bone and tooth loosening.

 - Advanced periodontitis is advanced.
 This stage can cause further deepening of gum pockets and the destruction of the bone that holds teeth in position.
-In this phase, teeth can become fragile and have to be removed if the periodontal treatment does not restore bone support.
+In this phase, teeth can become fragile and must be removed if the periodontal treatment does not restore bone support.

 - Lasting bad breath

 - Gums pull away from tooth (receding gums)